 PATTERN AND MARKING SCHEME

 The test of 2-hour duration shall contain 100 Objective Type (Multiple choice questions with four responses i.e. A, B, C, & D) carrying one mark each.
 Incorrect responses and more than one response is given Zero Mark.
 There is no negative marking.

 • Set Theory: Concept of sets – Union, Intersection, Cardinality, Elementary counting; permutations and combinations.

-• Vectors: Position vector, addition and subtraction of vectors, scalar and vector products and their applications to simple geometrical problems and mechanics.
+• Vectors: The position vector, addition and subtraction of vectors, scalar and vector products, and their applications to simple geometrical problems and mechanics.

 • Trigonometry: Simple identities, trigonometric equations properties of triangles, solution of triangles, heights and distances, general solutions of trigonometric equations.